pariyatti/agga/docs/GLOSSARY.md

 - **pariyatti**: The Pali word for "theory" in the sense of Dhamma, as taught intellectually, through literature.
 Also the name of the [501(c)(3) US-based non-profit](https://en.wikipedia.org/wiki/Pariyatti).

-- **prototype**: Semantically similar to "spike" but with the intention of keeping the output and iterating on it.
+- **prototype**: A prototype is an experiment _for the users_, not the developers.
+A prototype is a process, not an ad-hoc activity.
+Semantically similar to "spike" but with the intention of keeping the output and iterating on it.
 A prototype can be thought of as a spike that has graduated to a point where users will get involved in experimentation.
+Unlike spikes, prototypes usually signal the beginning of a new app/product/project.

 - **Resources**: The "Resources" **section** contains searchable books, audio, and videos as both online content and physical media for sale through the [Pariyatti Store](https://store.pariyatti.org/).

 - **section**: A group of information available through the app by clicking one of the five **tabs** at the bottom of the screen.

-- **spike**: Traditionally an experimental sample of a proposed application, running from the user interface(s) to the back end processing and storage services.
+- **spike**: A spike is an experiment _for the developers_, not the users.
+A spike is an activity, not a process.
+Traditionally an experimental sample of a proposed application, running from the user interface(s) to the back end processing and storage services.
 Semantically similar to "prototype" but a spike is usually thrown out rather than iterated on once it has proven useful.
-In our case, we might also "spike" experiments with different software frameworks or architecture before the actual development begins.
+We might also "spike" experiments with different software frameworks or architecture before the actual development begins but a spike is as likely to happen during active development as it is at the beginning of a project.
+The end result of a spike is usually a decision by the developer(s) who "spiked" an idea or a report detailing their findings so the team can make a decision and move forward.

 - **tab**: The five **sections** of the app ("Today", "Resources", "Offerings", "Account", "Donate") can be navigated to, from the bottom of the app, with clickable UI elements called "tabs".